livelybug/foreign-trade/README.md

 ### Version 1

 * Orgs: importer, bank, custom, logistic firm, exporter.
 One peer for each org.
-* Use couchdb as ledger database
+* Use couchdb as state database
 * Install smart contract on each org
 * Test smart contract by query.js